JackFurby/STAR/README.md

 ```

 Over time some of these will be removed in order to only allow legal moves.
-Following from the data structure section of this project isAccepted and findWords allow interaction with the word trie.
+Following from the data structure section of this project isAccepted, findWords, findWordsPrefix, findWordsSuffix and findWordsContains allow interaction with the word trie.
 All other actions will interact with the game environment.

 ### playTurn